BitcoinDesign/Guide/guide/how-it-works/private-key-management/multi-key.md

 # Multi-key

 All of the previous schemes have relied on a single private key to control the wallet.
 This presents an all-or-nothing risk for loss of funds from both theft and negligence.
-To counter this a wallet can have several private keys attached of which all or a subset need to sign any transactions.
+To counter this, a wallet can have several private keys attached of which all or a subset need to sign any transactions.

 This is often called multi-signature, or multisig for short, but is also sometimes referred to as a *vault*.
 A multi-key setup is described as *n-of-n* to indicate how many keys are needed to sign a transaction out of the issued number.
-For example, a *2-of-3* setup requires two of the three private keys to sign a transaction for it to be valid
+For example, a *2-of-3* setup requires two of the three private keys to sign a transaction for it to be valid.

 In the case of a personal wallet, one individual will control all the keys but hold them on different devices for increased security.
 See the [savings wallet case study]({{ '/guide/savings-wallet/' | relative_url }}) for a UX exploration of this use case.

 In the case of a shared wallet, different people will control the keys.
 The number of keys and required co-signers will depend on the use case.
 With spouses sharing a *joint account*, a simple 1-of-2 multi-key setup might suffice, meaning there are two keys but only one is required to sign for a transaction to be valid.
-At the other end of a spectrum a company might require a more complex 3-of-5 setup, requiring three of the five co-signers to approve any transaction.
+At the other end of the spectrum, a company might require a more complex 3-of-5 setup, requiring three of the five co-signers to approve any transaction.

 It is important to remember that the usage of multiple keys is necessary only for signing outgoing transactions, but not for receiving funds.
 This is a common misunderstanding.

 Multi-key schemes can raise the security, since anyone needs access to more than one key to move any funds.
-But clearly it also increases complexity and the requirements on the user to keep even more keys securely stored and/or backed up.
+But clearly, it also increases complexity and the requirements on the user to keep even more keys securely stored and/or backed up.

 {% include tip/tip.html %}